Article written by

-Diarrhea or constipation, cannabis-related or not, usually goes away within a few days after steps are taken to address the issue.
+Diarrhea or constipation, whether cannabis-related or not, usually goes away within a few days after taking steps to address the issue.
 However, longer-term symptoms may be an indication of a larger health concern.

 Colon or rectal cancers, tearing in the lining of the anus, Celiac disease, Crohn’s disease, and irritable bowel syndrome (IBS) all feature diarrhea or constipation as a symptom.
 If you are experiencing long-term bowel movement problems, it may be worth consulting your doctor for a professional opinion.

 Cannabis users can also experience diarrhea or constipation due to what’s called cannabis hyperemesis syndrome (CHS).
-This rare but concerning condition occurs most often in heavy, continued cannabis use, potentially due to an overload of THC stored in fat cells in the body.
+This rare but concerning condition often occurs in heavy, continued cannabis use, potentially due to an overload of THC stored in fat cells in the body.

 CHS is accompanied by recurrent bouts of pain in the stomach and intense nausea and vomiting.
 Symptoms typically vary in the three phases of CHS:

-- Prodromal phase, which includes abdominal pain and nausea.
+- Prodromal Phase.
+Includes abdominal pain and nausea.

-- Hyperemetic phase, which lasts 24-48 hours and often includes compulsive vomiting.
+- Hyperemetic Phase.
+Lasts 24-48 hours and often includes compulsive vomiting.

-- Recovery phase, where symptoms gradually lesson and disappear with decreased cannabis use.
+- Recovery Phase.
+Symptoms gradually lessen and disappear with decreased cannabis use.

 While all these symptoms are unpleasant, it’s easy enough to treat CHS: simply abstain from THC for a while until you can rebuild your tolerance.
-A hot shower, black pepper (which contains beta-caryophyllene), and soothing distractions will help soothe symptoms in the meantime.
+A hot shower, black pepper (which contains beta-caryophyllene), and soothing distractions will help soothe symptoms.

 The Bottom Line

-More research is needed to truly understand the mechanics of how and why cannabis can both cause and alleviate diarrhea and constipation.
+More research is needed to understand how and why cannabis can cause and alleviate diarrhea and constipation.
 However, each individual should act according to their body’s needs and response to cannabis.
 If it helps, great!
 If it causes more problematic symptoms, be sure to discuss your experience with a Leafwell doctor to understand better how to mitigate issues while enjoying the many benefits of medical marijuana.

 Frequently Asked Questions